ubccpsc/classy/docs/tech-staff/githubsetup.md

 ### Add User as GitHub Organization Owner

 Professors and Technical Staff may be granted the organization `owner` role, which allows unlimited access to all entities and actions in the organization.
-The organization `owner` role is necessary to setup OAuth integration.
+The organization `owner` role is necessary to configure OAuth integration.

 ### Add Students and Staff to GitHub Organization

 At the moment, **students** and **staff** are automatically added to the appropriate GitHub organization teams for a specific course.
-Contact Michael Sanderson each time a Classy configuration is setup for a class to verify that students for that course will automatically be added the appropriate GitHub organization.
+Contact Michael Sanderson each time a Classy configuration is configured for a class to verify that students for that course will automatically be added the appropriate GitHub organization.
 Michael Sanderson has implemented logic to continuously update the organization teams with the current class list registry.
 If a student drops the course, the student will automatically be removed by his logic.

 ### Add Admins to GitHub Organization

 Admins must be manually added to an organization team by an owner of the organization.
 Admin examples are course instructors, assistants (not TAs unless instructed by the course instructor), and technical staff from our department.
 There is no automated logic to add admin users in a GitHub organization anywhere.
-GitHub organization owners and GitHub admins have permission to add a user to the admin team.
+The GitHub organization owners and GitHub admins have permission to add a user to the admin team.

 ### Setup GitHub OAuth

-A student can login to Classy by entering their CWL username password and credentials because Classy is integrated with GitHub Enterprise and GitHub is integrated with LDAP (aka.
+A student can log in to Classy by entering their CWL username password and credentials because Classy is integrated with GitHub Enterprise and GitHub is integrated with LDAP (aka.
 CWL usernames).

-OAuth configuration is set in the **/opt/classy/.env** file by configuration two OAuth credential values.
+OAuth is configured in the `/opt/classy/.env` file by configuration two OAuth credential values.

 How To Produce OAuth Credentials: